joanjcaceres/ETH_Quantum_Hackhaton_2025/Challenge.md

 In this task, you will **reconstruct the quantum state $\rho$** from the **measured Wigner function $W(x,p)$.** This is a concrete example of [**quantum state tomography**](https://en.wikipedia.org/wiki/Quantum_tomography), where a continuous-variable quantum state is inferred from a set of measurable quantities.

 You already have access to simulated data: the Wigner function $W(x,p)$ sampled on a 2D grid.
 Your goal is to construct a fit procedure that transforms this phase-space data into an estimated density matrix $\tilde{\rho}$ that lives in Fock space.

-Before coding, we strongly recommend reviewing the [Theory Background](https://github.com/schlegeldavid/yq25_alice-bob_challenge/blob/descriptions/TheoryBackground.md) of Wigner tomography and the role of displaced parity measurements.

 ### From Wigner to Probabilities